-- Place tractor safely on level surface with engine off and parking brake set. - Disengage transmission by placing freewheel control in freewheeling position (See "TO TRANSPORT" in this section of manual). - Sitting in the tractor seat, start engine.
+- Place tractor safely on a level surface that is clear and open - with engine off and parking brake set. - Disengage transmission by placing freewheel control in disengaged position (See "TO TRANSPORT" in this section of manual). - Sitting in the tractor seat, start engine.
 After the engine is running, move throttle control to slow position.
-Disengage parking brake - Depress forward drive pedal to full forward position, hold for five (5) seconds and release pedal.
-Depress reverse drive pedal to full reverse position, hold for five (5) seconds and release pedal.
-Repeat this procedure three (3) times.
+Disengage parking brake